NCAR/i-wrf/docs/Users_Guide/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 WRF Namelist and Other Config Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Use this namelist.input file when running WRF for the Hurricane Matthew case, from the Github repository:
+Use this namelist.input file when running WRF for the Hurricane Matthew case, from the GitHub repository:

 https://github.com/NCAR/i-wrf/blob/main/use_cases/Hurricane_Matthew/WRF/namelist.input

 Note that the iofields_filename variable points to a file called vars_io.txt.
 This file adds or removes WRF variables from various output (history) streams (stream 0 is the default history stream).
 Note also that the auxhist22* and auxhist23* variables are specified for the height-level and pressure-level diagnostics, respectively.
 The levels at which to write out those height-level and pressure-level diagnostics are specified in the &diags namelist, and vars_io.txt also changes which variables are written to these files from the default settings for streams 22 and 23.
 METplus expects to find the wrfout_plev* files in order to do upper-air verification against radiosonde observations at mandatory pressure levels.

-Use this for the vars_io.txt file for the Hurricane Matthew case, from the Github repository:
+Use this for the vars_io.txt file for the Hurricane Matthew case, from the GitHub repository:

 https://github.com/NCAR/i-wrf/blob/main/use_cases/Hurricane_Matthew/WRF/vars_io.txt

 ^^^^^^^^^^^^^^^^^^^
 METplus Config File
 ^^^^^^^^^^^^^^^^^^^
-For the METplus configuration file for the Hurricane Matthew case, please use this file on the Github repository: https://github.com/NCAR/i-wrf/blob/main/use_cases/Hurricane_Matthew/METplus/PointStat_matthew.conf
+For the METplus configuration file for the Hurricane Matthew case, please use this file on the GitHub repository: https://github.com/NCAR/i-wrf/blob/main/use_cases/Hurricane_Matthew/METplus/PointStat_matthew.conf